 Your Close-Up Look into my Kitchen

 Before I go any further, I want to be clear that this is not a list of AIP-approved foods.
 If you’re doing the protocol to identify sensitivities, go here first.
-These are foods worth considering as you gradually add things in to find your sensitivities, and you may find some of them are “no-go”s for you due to your own body chemistry.
+Confused?
+My brief explanation is here.

 Some people swear by exclusively plant-based diets.
 I won’t argue with them, but they’re not for everyone.
 I know, I was vegetarian for ten years.
 I won’t bore you with all the details, but in hindsight, I wish I had known then what I know now.